 1916 – 1917

-This was followed by an attempt to get away from the monotonous design of the logo, for which the artists added a curly line of a different color, which is directed downward.
+This was followed by an attempt to break away from the logo’s monotonous design, in which the artists added a curly line of a different color that points downward.
 The inscription on it reads, “125 Busy Stores.”
-The top line was given a handwritten style with “Golden Rule” highlighted, while the article “The” is shifted up to the left and made small.
+The top line was given a handwritten style, with “Golden Rule” highlighted, while the article “The” was shifted left and made smaller.

 1917

-After the rebranding, the content of the emblem changed dramatically.
+After the rebranding, the emblem’s content changed dramatically.
 It reads “J.C.
-Penney Co.” in a semi-alphabetical handwritten italicized script, with the word “Incorporated” below.
+Penney Co.” in a semi-alphabetical, handwritten, italicized script, with “Incorporated” below.
 The number “125” in the third line has been changed to “175.

 1917 – 1920